Create, Load and Read SVG Files in C#

 8 }

-If you want to save created empty SVG document to a file, use the following C# code snippet:
+If you want to save a created empty SVG document to a file, use the following C# code snippet:

 1using Aspose.Svg;